 Christmas is big in Shanghai, and over the years, the list of Christmas markets - regular ones and pop ups - has only grown.
 We recommend that you check out Christkindlmart - the biggest and most prominent Christmas market in the city, which is highly anticipated by residents and visitors to the city.
 There are several others that take place around Jing'An and in large malls like IAPM which are fun to hang out at and shop!
 Lots of mulled wine to go around while you explore the festivities in Shanghai during Christmas.

 There is a weekly Muslim market [1328 Changde Lu, near Aomen Lu] that is held near a mosque in Shanghai every Friday, 11 am until 4 pm.
+It is temporarily closed now because of COVID-19.
 This weekly gathering of Uyghur vendors is a meat haven along with tons of dried fruits, furs and specialty goodies from the North West of the country.
 You can feast here on lamb kebabs and other meat delicacies, meat and vegetable dumplings, meat pulav (rice dish), walnut dessert, delicious, freshly baked Uyghur bread, and more.
 Visit this gathering to shop for an attractive variety of dried dates, apricots, walnuts, raisins, figs, or some fur, and more to take back home!